-If you live in England then you can apply to Student Finance England for funding for the academic year 2019/20.
+If you live in England then you can apply to Student Finance England for funding.
 The funding available from Student Finance England is made up of tuition fee funding and funding for living costs.

 Tuition fee loan

 Subject to terms and conditions, students who live in England and are studying towards their first degree will not have to pay their tuition fees upfront.
-Instead they could be eligible for a repayable tuition fee loan of up to £9,000 per year to meet the cost of their tuition fees (if studying in Wales).
+Instead they could be eligible for a repayable tuition fee loan of up to £9,000 per year to meet the cost of their tuition fees (fees in Wales are capped at £9,000 rather than £9,250 in the rest of the UK).
 This funding would be paid directly to your University after you have enrolled.

 You will only start to repay this loan when you have finished your studies and are earning more than £25,000 per year (subject to terms and conditions).

 All eligible students who apply to SFE can receive a maintenance loan to help them meet their living costs.
 This loan is expected to contribute towards the cost of accommodation, food, travel and general living expenses.
 The amount available will depend on your personal circumstances and where you are living while you study.

 The following table demonstrates examples of funding available depending on household income and where a student is living while they study: